Holiday fairs and open houses

 ROCKPORT: Advent Fair, 9 a.m. to 2 p.m., St. Mary’s Episcopal Church, 24 Broadway.
 Gifts, handcrafted items, jewelry and African jewelry, baked goods and holiday greens will be available, as well as a soup luncheon.

-GLOUCESTER: Deck the Docks, 10 a.m. to 3 p.m., Maritime Gloucester, 23 Harbor Loop.
-Featuring an art gallery of local Cape Ann artists organized in partnership with SeARTS, holiday tree and wreath sales at the Dory Shop, family DIY crafts, pictures with Santa in a dory, Christmas carols by Gloucester Stage Youth Acting Workshop’s “Holiday Delights” cast, hot apple cider and cocoa, apple cider donuts, hot cider toddies, and our museum store will be open for that perfect holiday gift.
+GLOUCESTER: Deck the Docks, 9 a.m. to 3 p.m., Maritime Gloucester, 23 Harbor Loop.
+Featuring an art gallery of local Cape Ann artists organized in partnership with SeARTS, holiday tree and wreath sales at the Dory Shop, family DIY crafts, pictures with Santa in a dory, Christmas carols by Gloucester Stage Youth Acting Workshop’s “Holiday Delights” cast from noon to 12 p.m., hot apple cider and cocoa, apple cider donuts, hot cider toddies, and our museum store will be open for that perfect holiday gift.
 Saturday is the main event but the art show, tree and wreath sales will run through Sunday.

-GLOUCESTER: First Baptist Church Holiday Fair, 9 a.m. to 2 p.m., 38 Gloucester Ave.
-Coffee hour followed by luncheon from 11:30 to 1:30 p.m.
-Handmade items, white elephant table, silent auction and much more.

 GLOUCESTER: Homemade Cookie and Soup Sale, 10 a.m. to 1 p.m., West Gloucester Trinitarian Congregational Church, UCC, 488 Essex Ave.
 978-283-2817.